The regulations apply to anyone who stores more than 200 litres of oil in England.

 If you do, you must provide secure containment facilities for tanks, drums, intermediate bulk containers (IBCs) and mobile bowsers.

-The regulations only apply in England.
+The oil storage regulations (OSR) only apply in England.

-At the present time there are no equivalent regulations for Wales.
+There are no equivalent regulations for Wales.

 Definitions of in-use, storage and oil

 There is no legal definition of 'in-use' or 'storage' in OSR in England.

 There is no specific definition of ‘oil’ in OSR in England.
 This is because the regulations cover a wide variety of oils.

 For the purposes of the regulations we would:

 - consider the risk on site